berkecore/C0R33/README.md

 - 👋 Hi, I’m @C0R33
-- 👀 I’m interested in playing compter games and basketball also watching anime.
+- 👀 I’m interested in playing computer games and basketball also watching anime.
 - 🌱 I’m currently learning GO, Python and Java.
+Also practicing on C#.

 ### Connect with me: